 - How do Lean Startup principles apply in this space?

 - Building a team that can straddle the science and business dimensions.

 Project ideas would come from the Northwestern Innovation and New Ventures Office (INVO) portfolio and from students/faculty that submit invention disclosures to INVO.
 The primary focus of this class involves how to develop and recognize a high potential compound and then pivot the from the lab to a private enterprise.

 Learning methodology will involve a combination of case studies, lectures, guest speakers, and project work;

-NUvention: Therapeutics will be open to all Northwestern students and schools from undergrads to graduate students and postdocs.
-Class would be structured as a survey class where some students may look to form teams to assess feasibility of a therapeutics in certain areas others would purely audit the class discussions.
+NUvention: Therapeutics is open to all Northwestern students in all schools, including undergrads, graduate, and postdoc students.
+Class is structured as a survey class; some students may look to form teams which will assess the feasibility of therapeutic innovations in certain areas; others would purely audit the class discussions.